MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 The high degree of overlap between rigid/non-rigid registration indicates our movie did not benefit from non-rigid motion correction.

-This could be due to too large of a grid size or a general lack of non-uniform motion.
+This could be due to too large of a :code:`grid_size` or a general lack of non-uniform motion.

 .. thumbnail:: ../_images/reg_correlation_zoom.png
    :title: Correlation Metrics